The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 i) Legal basis

 These legal acts do not impose back data requirements in compliance with the BPM6 statistical standard.
 Therefore, long time series are provided on a voluntary basis by Member States.
-The length of the time series has improved and in the last MIP scoreboard the relevant series for the compilation of the indicators were available for all Member States for at least 10 years.
+In the last MIP scoreboard the relevant series for the compilation of the indicators were available for all Member States for at least 10 years as per the requirements within the MIP.

 ii) Quality assurance mechanisms

-The European Commission (Eurostat) produces a biennial quality report on the basis of Article 4(3) of Regulation (EC) No 184/2005.
-This report is reviewed with the assistance of the European Statistical System Committee referred to in Article 11 of Regulation 184/2005, amended by Article 4(4) of Regulation (EU) 2016/1013[38].
-The quality assessment of this report is conducted in accordance with the principles established by Commission Regulation (EC) No 1055/2008[39] and Commission regulation 1227/2010.
+The European Commission (Eurostat) produces a biennial quality report (produced in years when the ECB is not producing its report and vice versa) on the basis of Article 4(3) of Regulation (EC) No 184/2005.
+This report is reviewed with the assistance of the European Statistical System Committee referred to in Article 11 of Regulation 184/2005, amended by Article 4(4) of Regulation (EU) 2016/1013.30 The quality assessment of this report is conducted in accordance with the principles established by Commission Regulation (EC) No 1055/200831 and Commission Regulation 1227/2010.
 It verifies compliance of the BOP data reported by EU Member States with all the quality criteria and the Regulation on European statistics (Article 12(1) of Regulation (EC) No 223/2009, as amended).
 The Eurostat report is a condensed analysis of the results of national quality reports pre-filled by Eurostat and completed by Member States: it is presented to the BOP Working Group, publicly disseminated on Eurostat's website, and sent to the European Parliament and the Council for information.

 iii) Policy uses

 At national level, the compilation of BOP/IIP is usually a competence of either the NCB or the NSI, sometimes both.
-The introduction of the BPM6 provided an opportunity for a large group of countries to move into survey-based systems, as an alternative to traditional international transactions reporting systems (“settlement systems”).
-However, by nature, BOP/IIP statistics are rather eclectic as regards data sources, relying on micro (e.g. the CSDB) and macro data sets, direct reporting and counterpart information, statistical surveys and administrative data sets (e.g. for the general government sector).
+By nature, BOP/IIP statistics are rather eclectic as regards data sources, relying on micro (e.g. the Centralised Securities Database - CSDB) and macro data sets, direct reporting and counterpart information, statistical surveys and administrative data sets (e.g. for the general government sector).
 National compilation systems also seek synergies with worldwide exercises, such as the IMF CPIS and CDIS surveys.
-Several statistical methods and compilation assumptions are used, including the derivation of transactions from changes of stocks, taking into account price and exchange rate revaluations.
+Several statistical methods and compilation assumptions are used, including the derivation of transactions from changes in stocks, taking into account price and exchange rate revaluations.

 While BOP/IIP compilation in EU Member States is based on BPM6, challenges persist in measuring some components, particularly reinvested earnings on FDI and valuation of unlisted shares and other equity.
 Member States are encouraged to review and align their methods for compiling reinvested earnings of FDI with the relevant methodology (consistent with ESA 2010).
-Significant progress has been made in ensuring adequate data coverage and quality for SPEs, with mandatory data collection implemented since March 2023.
-Euro area aggregates and national data on SPEs were first published in April 2024.
+Significant progress has been made in ensuring adequate data coverage and quality for SPEs.

 - Revisions

 For BOP, direct investment income remains the most extensively revised series.
-As data are typically available only on an annual basis, revisions to higher-frequency data are practically unavoidable.
-Other key drivers of revisions in BOP/IIP statistics include:
+As source data are typically available only on an annual basis, revisions to higher-frequency data are practically unavoidable.
+Other key drivers of revisions in BOP/IIP statistics included:

 • Improved coverage, particularly for SPEs.